Mo-Valery/Mo-Valery/README.md

 Open to the application of my skills in Organisations.

 ### 💞️ I’m looking to collaborate on -
-Projects and Applications that further aid the use of Data Analysis skills and tools.
+Projects and Applications that further aid the use of Data Analysis to birth solutions.

+💬 Ask me anything about Data Analysis, Data Visualization, or Web Development

 ### 📫 Connect with me -
 Feel free to connect with me on [LinkedIn](http://linkedin.com/in/mofeoluwa-val%C3%A9ry-michel-21b42182) or via Email : iyunadevalerymichel@gmail.com

-### Trust you enjoyed this !!!

 <!---
 Mo-Valery/Mo-Valery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.